Spacex halts launch of US military satellite due to winds

 It would have marked SpaceX's first so-called National Security Space mission, as defined by the U.S. military, SpaceX said.

-The next GPS III satellite is due to launch in mid-2019, Eschenfelder said, while subsequent satellites undergo testing in the company's Colorado processing facility.6
+The next GPS III satellite is due to launch in mid-2019, Eschenfelder said, while subsequent satellites undergo testing in the company's Colorado processing facility.

-(Reporting by Eric M. Johnson in Seattle; Additional reporting by Gina Cherelus in New York; Editing by Leslie Adler)